 Disposing of trash adds to the cost of condo renovations.
 With a house, a general contractor can park a dumpster out the front.
 For condo remodels, general contractors will likely hire a separate contractor to come and lug construction trash away.
 This involves negotiating tight hallways and elevators as well as timeframes given by the HOA.

-- A kitchen renovation in the best value range can come in at as low as $15,000 for something that is around 100 square feet, according to Hancen, a Sweeten general contractor in Miami.
+- A kitchen renovation in the budget value range can come in starting at $150 psf or $15,000 for a space measuring around 100 square feet, according to Hancen, a Sweeten general contractor in Miami.
 To get a new kitchen at this price, it needs to be a rip-and-replace job, meaning a layout of the kitchen must stay the same with pipes and appliances remaining where they are.

 Homeowners should look at materials like pre-made shaker-style cabinets and appliances from big-box stores like Home Depot.
 “I’ve also noticed a trend for concrete countertops,” said Hancen.
 “These can be cheaper than quartz, but they take more to maintain,” adding that a sealant needs to be applied annually.

-- A mid-range kitchen remodel in Miami costs on average $65,000, according to the Cost Vs Value’s 2020 report from Remodeling magazine.
-This works out to $325 psf.
-Almost 60 percent of that cost is recouped in the value it adds to a home.
+- For a mid-grade kitchen remodel in Miami, Sweeten has seen costs starting at $325 psf or $32,500 for a 100-square-foot room.
+According to the 2021 Cost Vs Value Report, a mid-range kitchen remodel costs on average $73,645.
+This works out to $368 psf for a 200-square foot space.
+Almost 54 percent of that cost is recouped in the value it adds to a home.
 The example kitchen the report gave was 200 square feet with laminate countertops, semi-custom wood cabinets, and a stainless steel sink with a standard single-lever faucet.
 It also contained a built-in microwave, dishwasher, and custom lighting.
 Other than the addition of a kitchen island, the layout, such as where the oven and dishwasher were installed, remained the same as the original design.

-- High-end kitchen renovations in Miami came in at around $130,000, adding the same amount of value to a home’s resale value—60 percent—as a mid-range kitchen remodel, according to the report from Cost Vs Value.
-The example Remodeling gave of a 200 square foot kitchen came in at $650 psf.
+- Sweeten has seen high-end kitchen renovations in Miami start at $650 psf or $65,000 for a 100-square-foot space.
+The 2021 Cost Vs Value Report quotes $145,718 for this finish level, adding the same amount of value to a home’s resale value—50 percent—as a mid-range kitchen remodel.
 This included custom cabinets, built-in sliding shelves, stone countertops, and imported ceramic or glass tile backsplashes.
 The appliances were also upgraded, including a commercial-grade cooktop and vent hood, plus designer faucets and a water filtration system.

-- At the low-end, expect a solid rip-and-replace bathroom with no behind-the-wall surprises to come in at $15,000.
+- At the budget level, expect a solid rip-and-replace bathroom with no behind-the-wall surprises to come in starting at $10,500 for a 35-square-foot room.
 Contractor Hancen specializes in bathrooms for the Miami area.
-At a squeeze, a very basic 50-square-foot bathroom can be completed for $300 psf, he said.
+He has completed a very basic 50-square-foot bathroom for $300 psf, he said.
 However, this is contingent on the layout staying the same and having no issues like leaks or mold discovered once the project begins.
 If you’re after this price, stick to a prefabricated vanity and ceramic tiles, which come out to about $2 psf.
 When it comes to faucets, toilets, and bathtubs, the brand American Standard is a good example of affordable, quality products.
 “These are the most well-priced materials I’ve seen and the most popular,” said Hancen.

-- The next step up is a mid-range bathroom renovation.
-The average cost for this type of bathroom remodel in Miami is about $20,000 and about $570 psf, according to the Cost Vs Value report.
+- The next step up is a mid-grade bathroom renovation.
+Expect the starting costs for this finish level to be $570 psf or $19,950 based on a 35-square-foot space.
+According to the 2021 Cost Vs Value Report, the average cost for this type of bathroom remodel in Miami is about $22,567 and about $644 psf.
 The example bathroom the report gave was a 5’ x 7’ space and involved installing a new porcelain-on-steel bathtub, ceramic tiles, and a lit and recessed medicine cabinet.
-A renovation in this vein can add about $11,000 to a home’s value.
+A renovation in this vein can add about $12,051 to a home’s value.

-- There’s a large jump both in price, size, and outcome between an upscale and a mid-range bathroom renovation.
-The average price in this category is around $63,000, the Cost Vs Value report found.
+- A high-end bathroom remodel in the Miami area starts at $630 psf or $22,050 for a 35-square-foot space.
+According to the 2021 Cost Vs Value Report, the average price in this category is around $70,286.
 For this budget, you could expand your bathroom to around 100 square feet and can play around with elements like a freestanding soaker tub and a shower with recessed shelves, a frameless glass enclosure, and body spray fixtures.
 You’re also likely to afford a double sink and double-mirror vanity with custom drawers, and wall cabinets.

 The cost of tiles can add up.
 On a recent project, Domenico’s client picked out a tile that had the appearance of wood and cost $20 psf.
 Another client wanted a wave pattern created out of tiles.
 “It was more difficult to install adding to the labor costs,” he said.
 “Occasionally, breakages happen, so that also needs to be covered.”